Coronavirus (COVID-19) status

 How do we collect your information?

-We collect your information when you provide it to us through the Echo app or when you communicate with us in other ways (for example, from your GP when you use a partner app and select for your prescription to be prepared and processed by us).
+We collect your information when you provide it to us through the Echo app or when you communicate with us in other ways (for example, from your GP when you use a partner app and select for your prescription to be prepared and processed by us, or by using the NHS Login service).

 Why do we process your information?